alecristia/nwryd19/README.md

 # nwryd19

 This repository contains historical and in-progress versions of the manuscript "Non-word repetition in Yélî Dnye".
+Please see LICENSE for details for reuse (Apache license).

 ## Explanation of contents

 ### Original files